Living with dementia

 The following groups provide support and assistance for people living with dementia.

-If you are aware of other groups or organisations who should be listed here, please contact our Positive Ageing team at positive.ageing@nillumbik.vic.gov.au
+If you are aware of other groups or organisations who should be listed here, contact our Positive Ageing team at positive.ageing@nillumbik.vic.gov.au.

 healthAbility